apple/coremltools/README.md

 ## Version 6

-To install [the first beta of coremltools 6.0](https://github.com/apple/coremltools/releases/tag/6.0b1) use the following command:
+To install [the first beta of coremltools 6.0](https://github.com/apple/coremltools/releases/tag/6.0b1) use the following command in your terminal:

 ```shell
 pip install coremltools==6.0b1